bhrutledge/exploring-venv/slides.md

 - User-installed Python, e.g. from python.org or Anaconda
 - Other virtual environments

+???

+- An installation of Python

 ---

 ### Why should I use them?

---

-Avoid conflicting package dependencies between projects
+Avoid conflicting package dependencies

 ???

-- Django 1.8 for work vs. 1.11 for band's website
+- At work, we use Django 1.8, my band's website uses 1.11
 - Allows me to develop both on the same laptop
+- System Python might rely on an older version of a library, and you want to use the newer one
+- Don't touch system Python

 --